 - Myeongdong is just down the hill so you can grab some dinner and shopping there

-- The traditional market Namdaemun is pretty nearby and not to lengthy a walk.
-You can also take the train 1 stop down to Hoehyeon station (line 4) –> links coming soon!
+- The traditional market Namdaemun is pretty nearby and not too lengthy a walk, or you can take the train 1 stop down to Hoehyeon station (line 4)

 - Namsangol Hanok, the old style Korean village is located at Chungmuro station, 1 stop away from Myeongdong in the other direction on line 4.